Electric vehicles (EVs) can offer energy independence and help to reduce one's reliance on the grid.

 After finding this, you must estimate how much travelling you intend to do with the EV.
 When doing this, a 20% or so overestimation is always better.
 You would prefer having some spare charge rather than running out.

 The first thing to do to improve your energy independence, whether you have an existing solar system or not, is to find out what rebates and incentives are available for EVs and solar for your location.
-Our preferred partner has this infomation at their finger tips.
+Our preferred partner has this information at their fingertips.
 If you are eligible for these offers, the initial purchase price will become considerably more affordable.

 After this research has been undertaken, collaborate with your installer to find what is best for you.
 Make sure you size your solar system appropriately and tell your installer the EPA rating/consumption estimate of your EV and how far you will travel with the vehicle e per week.
 This will give them an idea of what size solar and battery system you will need.
 After this plan has been set, you will be good to go.